-What is a PT test?
-What is different about a PTT test?
+What is a PT test and what makes a PTT test different?
 Why do we use them and what do they measure?

 PT and PTT Tests

 A prothrombin time (PT) test measures the time it takes for blood to form a clot.
 Most labs will report PT test results using INR (international normalized ratio) which is a calculated measurement that adjusts for laboratory test variances.
 Alternatively, a partial thromboplastin time test (PTT) checks for coagulation factor abnormalities in plasma instead of whole blood.

 Normally, the clotting cascade following an injury involves proteins called clotting or coagulation factors.
 One clotting factor, prothrombin, is produced by the liver and combines with other substances to form a blood clot.
 Low prothrombin levels can cause excessive bleeding, whereas high levels can cause dangerous clots to form in arteries or veins.
 As a result, patients prescribed warfarin require regular monitoring.

 A PT test is regularly scheduled to monitor prothrombin levels for patients taking warfarin which is a blood thinner.
 Warfarin aids in the prevention of blood clots and resulting conditions like deep vein thrombosis or pulmonary embolism.
 To monitor patients, a PT test may also be ordered to: